irworkshop/accountability_datacleaning/R_campfin/al/expends/docs/al_expends_diary.md

 ### Distinct

-Each varaibles differs in it’s number of distinct values.
+Each variables differs in it’s number of distinct values.

 ``` r
 al %>%